 Why do we like spicy food?

 Capsaicin binds to a receptor in mammals called TRPV1.
-This is an ancient receptor that appeared early in the evolution of vertebrates over 400 million years ago.
+This ancient receptor appeared early in the evolution of vertebrates over 400 million years ago.
 Its function is to sense dangerously high heat levels and warn the organism by stimulating a painful burning sensation.
-Through an oddity of biochemistry, capsaicin can activate this receptor, which tricks mammals into feeling like their mouths, stomachs, or skin is on fire.
+Through an oddity of biochemistry, capsaicin can activate this receptor, which tricks mammals into feeling like their mouths, stomachs, or skin are on fire.

 Their rapid release makes eating hot peppers a sensory rollercoaster that potentially becomes enjoyable.
 It is an example of a ‘constrained risk’ where our body thinks of danger, but the mind knows there’s no actual threat.
 The thrill of the experience and the rush of chemicals that come with it is pleasurable.